-PHS believes in collaboration and partnership with the community to further its objectives.
-PHS imparts leadership training and capacity building to sustain the movement to secure the universal right to water.
+In the 11 years of engagement one of the key strategies for this translation is leadership training and capacity building to sustain the movement to secure the universal right to water.
 Community representatives are given basic training in perspective building, leadership development, digital literacy and governance.
 These have helped communities understand the functioning of the water department in MCGM to be able to deal with it in an effective manner.
+We have conducted multiple training workshops with approximately 200 youth and community leaders of the informal communities that we work within to build capacities towards interacting with bureaucrats, deciphering the technicalities of water supply provision and distribution and about the rights of the people to water in the city of Mumbai.

-Collaborations have also been undertaken with academic institutions like the TISS School of Media and Cultural Studies to equip the youth to communicate their stories through digital media.
+We have also been undertaken with academic institutions like the TISS School of Media and Cultural Studies to equip the youth to communicate their stories through digital media.
 With the help of faculty and students from the School of Media and Cultural Studies at the Tata Institute of Social Sciences, we organised four community media workshops with youth of the informal communities that we work with.
 The basics of filmmaking was taught to young girls and boys in 4 locations of Mandala, Transit camp and Bhim Nagar in an interactive manner.
 The links for the videos can be found here and here.